taekyunl/taekyunl.github.io/CV.md

 # Work Experience

 ### NVIDIA, Santa Clara, CA
-#### Research Intern as Wireless Communication & Software Engineer,	May 2025 to August 2025 (expected)
+#### Research Intern as Wireless Communication & Software Engineer,	May 2025 to August 2025

+* Development of UE localization method from SRS.

 ### Keysight, Santa Rosa, CA
 #### Research Intern as Wireless Communication & Machine Learning Engineer,	May 2023 to July 2023